Diacoin/Readme/README.md

 # Readme
-We moved the source code from puplic to private repository for security reason
+We have moved the source code from public to private repository for security reason